Handicap Betting Guide: Asian vs European Explained With Real Examples

 European Model:

 Think of two teams or players, one stronger and the other weaker.
-The stronger team or player starts with negative points or goals, while the weaker starts with the same number but positive points or goals.
+The stronger team or player starts with negative points or goals, while the weaker team starts with the same number but positive points or goals.

 For example, let’s say Liverpool FC are slugging it out against say Arsenal.
 The bookies assign Liverpool FC three goals (-3) down, while Arsenal starts the game with +3 goals head start.
 What that means is that Liverpool FC has to win the contest by 4 goals or more to cover the deficit or handicapped point.
 Simple.